uboslinux/ubos-docs/sphinx/releases/2020-03-07/release-notes/index.rst

 ^^^^^^^^^^^^

-If you run the Nextcloud OnlyOffice integration (accessory ``nextcloud-documentserver-community``), you need a stable hostname or IP address, and you need to always access your Nextcloud installation with the same hostname or IP address.
-Should you use a different one (e.g. because your network assigned a different IP address after a reboot, or you switch between IP addresses and hostnames), the document server (OnlyOffice) will not come up.
+If you run the Nextcloud OnlyOffice integration (accessory ``nextcloud-documentserver-community``), you may receive message "ONLYOFFICE cannot be reached.
+Please contact admin".
+This is because you accessed your Nextcloud through a hostname or IP address different from what the Nextcloud installation expected.

-To set the address at which the document server is available, go to the OnlyOffice Settings in the Nextcloud user interface, and edit the Document Editing Service address.
+To set the address at which the document server is available, go to the OnlyOffice Settings in the Nextcloud user interface (as administrator, go to Settings, section Administration, select ONLYOFFICE), and edit the Document Editing Service address.
+The URL there must start with the same protocol, hostname and path as the URL you are using to access Nextcloud.

 You may also need to set this the first time you access Nextcloud after initial deployment.

 This has been filed as an issue with the Nextcloud project